anagha-google/dataproc-labs/7-dataproc-jupyter-plugin/README.md

 ### B.1.3.
 Lab resources provisioning automation with Terraform

 #### B.1.3.1.
 Resources provisioned
-In this section, we will provision-
+In this section, we will provision the core components for the lab-
 1. Network, subnet, firewall rule
 2. Storage buckets for code/data/logs
 3. Dataproc on GCE cluster